clv-techlead/ML_12/README.md

 **Deliverable**: A reproducible classification model with actionable insights for operational improvements, supported by the analysis of 11+ years of incident data.

 **Key Results:** [PLACEHOLDER - Member 3 to provide]
-- Final model achieves [X]% accuracy in classifying incident types
+- Final model achieves 37.9% Weighted F1-Score in classifying incident types (using Gradient Boosting for non-rush hours).
-- [X]% improvement over baseline reactive approach
+- 29% accuracy during rush hours and 40% accuracy during non-rush hours for Gradient Boosting.
+- Model shows potential for predicting 'High' and 'Low' incident types during non-rush hours with F1-scores of 0.49 and 0.44 respectively.
 - Model excels at predicting [top incident types]
-- Enables [estimated impact] reduction in incident response time
+- Enables more proactive resource allocation and targeted interventions based on identified hotspots and temporal patterns

 **Business Impact:**
 - Optimized resource allocation through predictive insights